HennepinCounty/ed-hcds-components/primitives/colorsFullContent.md

 Sometimes the county serves as a fiscal or administrative agent for other organizations.
 When we collaborate with them on a website, the website should follow county brand standards.

+Colors work together to communicate the brand tone.
+They draw the user’s attention.
+Apply colors with care to avoid overwhelming the user.
+All colors must meet WCAG 2.1 AA contrast standards.

+Always check color combinations when used with text or icons.
+Using a contrast checker to ensure readability and accessibility.

 ## Github library

 When possible use the [Hennepin County Design System GitHub](https://github.com/HennepinCounty/ed-hcds-components).
 This ensures your application will always use the most recent color palette